thanos-io/thanos/docs/components/rule.md

                                  Alertmanager replica URLs to push firing
                                  alerts.
 Ruler claims success if push to at least one alertmanager from discovered
                                  succeeds.
-The scheme may be prefixed with 'dns+' or 'dnssrv+' to detect Alertmanager IPs through respective DNS lookups.
-The port
+The scheme should not be empty e.g `http` might be used.
+The scheme may be prefixed with 'dns+' or 'dnssrv+' to detect Alertmanager IPs through respective DNS
-                                 defaults to 9093 or the SRV record's value.
+                                 lookups.
+The port defaults to 9093 or the SRV record's value.
 The URL path is used as a prefix for the regular Alertmanager API path.
       --alertmanagers.send-timeout=10s
                                  Timeout for sending alerts to alertmanager
       --alert.query-url=ALERT.QUERY-URL